Vizitest/vtdocs/Writerside/topics/test-editor/equivalence-class/test-case-table.md

 You might want to add your own manual test cases, which is described [below](test-case-table.md#adding-a-manual-test-case).

 ## Matching Verifications to Inputs
-You will not be able to generate your test code until all Verifications have been specified by you.
+You will not be able to generate your test code until all any used Verifications have been specified by you.

 For each test case, selected the expected Verification by clicking in the Verification cell and choosing a value.
 You will choose the value based on the Input values.